-The Firm has not been involved in any legal or disciplinary events that are material to a client's evaluation of its advisory business or the integrity of its management.
+Jeppson Wealth Management has not been involved in any legal or disciplinary events that are material to a client's evaluation of its advisory business or the integrity of its management.
+Please see www.BrokerCheck.finra.org for information disclosures or disciplinary actions on the Firm's IARs.